NVIDIA HistoryA Timeline of Innovation

 First virtualized GPU unveiled, as GRID brings graphics to the cloud.

-For the fourth straight year, NVIDIA powers every Oscar-nominated film for best visual effects, including the winner Hugo.
+NVIDIA once again powers every Oscar-nominated film for best visual effects, including the winner Hugo.

 Kepler-based GeForce GTX 600 series introduced, offering world's fastest gaming performance.

-GeForce GTX TITAN is launched for gamers, built with same DNA as world’s No. 1 supercomputer.
+GeForce GTX TITAN launched for gamers, built with the same DNA as the world's #1 supercomputer.

-NVIDIA GRID Visual Computing Appliance is unveiled for small businesses, delivering ultra-fast GPU performance to nearly any device on their network.
+NVIDIA GRID Visual Computing Appliance unveiled, delivering ultra-fast GPU performance to nearly any device on small business networks.